mowafag-omer/ToDo-List-Vue/README.md

 ### todoList.vue

 todoList component which contain sigleTodo.
-<b>todoToggle</b> emits "update-todo" event to the parent component to change task status.
+<b>todoToggle</b> method emits "update-todo" event to the parent component to change task status.
 loop through the tasks array recived form myJumbotron component in the sigleTodo and set each task as props

 - template